 Since your strength will drop some due to dieting and added cardio, it’s typical to increase reps in prep training.
 To increase the aerobic intensity of the workout drop your rest time between sets to 1 minute in the first phase and 30 seconds the second phase.
 Less rest time between sets doesn’t increase muscle development, but it does help with fat loss.
 Also, this is a great time to toss in some high-intensity training principles to further zone-in on your targeted fat loss goal.

 It’s highly recommend that you supplement with BCAAs, Protein Powders, and Glutamine.
-Creatine is fine, but it needs to be omitted close to contest time.
+Creatine is fine, but you need to be omit it close to contest time.

 Okay, that’s a rough rundown of how figure competition workouts can progress from off-season training to pre-contest training.
 The trick is to be consistent on your workouts and always try to progress it in some form in the off-season.
 When you get to the 12-14 contest prep stretch begin to crank-up the intensity by adding an extra day, extra sets or reps, or even an exercise or two here or there.